SkipSupreme/Node-Social/docs/WEB_INTERFACE_PLAN.md

 - Node-specific weighting affects feed ranking, not which vectors are available
 - Intensity values are 0.0-1.0 (percentage-based)
 - Users can apply multiple vectors with different intensities in one reaction
-- Reactions feed into ConnoisseurCred calculation (experts' reactions weighted more)
+- Reactions feed into Cred calculation (experts' reactions weighted more)
 - Don't display raw counts prominently (research: visible scores create bias)
 - Reactions are personal expression, not public voting